roboflow/inference/inference/enterprise/workflows/README.md

 * `max_detections`: optional integer parameter of NMS - can be selector to input parameter
 * `max_candidates`: optional integer parameter of NMS - can be selector to input parameter
-* `active_learning_target_dataset`: optional name of target dataset (or reference to `InferenceParemeter`) dictating that AL should collect data to different dataset that the one declared with model
+* `active_learning_target_dataset`: optional name of target dataset (or reference to `InferenceParemeter`) dictating that AL should collect data to a different dataset than the one declared with model

 ##### Step outputs:
 * `predictions` - details of predictions